-The Commission's draft more preferable rule changes AEMO's reporting requirements to enhance accountability in the SRAS frameworks.
+The final rule changes AEMO's reporting requirements to enhance accountability in the SRAS frameworks.
 These changes contribute to the achievement of the NEO by increasing the transparency of AEMO's processes and will provide participants with better information to inform efficient decision making.